 Beth has published numerous white papers and research reports including: Hunger Among NY State Older Adults, The State of the 50+ in NY State; Kinship Care in New York: Keeping Families Together; High Anxiety: Gen X and Boomers Struggle With Stress, Savings and Security; Countdown: New York’s Vanishing Middle Class; Caregivers in Crisis: Why New York Must Act; and Disrupting Racial and Ethnic Disparities: Solutions for New Yorkers Age 50+ - the concept of which she pioneered and which is now being replicated in numerous AARP state offices.

 A native New Yorker, Beth holds a Masters of Social Work from Yeshiva University in Community Organizing and a Bachelor of Science from American University in Business Administration.
-She and her husband live in Manhattan.
+She and her husband live in New York County.

 Lisa Sorin, President of the Bronx Chamber of Commerce